zeshanrajput/coh-macro-gen/README.md

  * These [examples](https://shipofheroes.com/forums/viewtopic.php?t=2424).
  * The macros Luka#8022 added to [Warlawk's Tanking Guide](https://forums.homecomingservers.com/topic/7594-farm-fresh-builds-farming-focused-builds-and-tips/).
  * The macros in the [G** D*** PB](https://forums.homecomingservers.com/topic/6824-youre-a-g-d-pb-guide/) guide. (note: I didn't add these macros but if you run a PB or WS you want them and they don't conflict with these scripts).
+* These [mastermind binds](https://github.com/pythe/mastermind_binds).
+Note: if you're going to use these binds, just comment out the STS and MTS lines from the final builds here and load bind0 directly.